How To Catch Trout In A Stream: 19 Best Guide Tips

 Fly Fishing Small Streams

-With fly fishing, you can drift nymph flies below the surface, or you can do dry fly fishing which means you are floating your flies on the surface.
+With fly fishing, you can drift nymph flies below the surface, or you can do dry fly fishing, which means you are floating your flies on the surface.

 You can also use streamer flies which are flies that imitate larger bait like fish, leeches, crayfish, frogs, and even mice.

-There is all kinds of information about how to get started on my fly fishing page Learn To Fly Fish – 10 Easy Steps From A Pro River Guide.
+Learn To Fly Fish – 10 Easy Steps From A Pro River Guide.

 Spin Fishing Small Streams